numpy/numpy/doc/neps/missing-data.rst

 Array Masks
 ===========

-A parallel array of booleans, either one byte per element or one bit per element, is allocated alongside the existing array data.
+A mask is a parallel array of booleans, either one byte per element or one bit per element, allocated alongside the existing array data.
 In this NEP, the convention is chosen that True means the element is valid (unmasked), and False means the element is NA.